eekcoopuw/jobmon/docsource/architecture.rst

 The goal will be to run "all jobs" on the cluster.
 The current largest workflow is the Burdenator, with about 500k jobs.
-Twice we have seen workflows of size about 1.5 million, although they are arguably over-parallelized.
+Application Operators have twice submitted workflows with about 1.5 million tasks, although they are arguably over-parallelized.
 On IHME's cluster Jobmon should plan for 20% annual growth in all dimensions.

 +-----------+-----------------------+---------------------------+---------------------------+